opf/openproject/docs/development/kerberos/README.md

 Next, add the realm with the command `krb5_newrealm`.
 You'll be prompted for a password.
 Double-check that it prints this line or similar:

-`Initializing database '/var/lib/krb5kdc/principal' for realm 'TEST.LOCAL',`
+`Initializing database '/var/lib/krb5kdc/principal' for realm 'TEST.INTERNAL',`

 Enter a password and continue with enter.
 The realm is now setup.